-While Measuring Innovation in Education identifies and analyses hundreds of innovations at the classroom and organisational levels, this brief identifies the top innovations in pedagogic and organisational practices in Québec between 2003 and 2011.
-To determine each educational system's top innovations in pedagogic and organisational practices, data from three international education datasets - Trends in International Mathematics and Science Study (TIMSS), Progress in International Reading Literacy Study (PIRLS), and the Programme on International Student Assessment (PISA) - were analysed to identify the areas in which each education system has demonstrated emerging or changing organisational and pedagogic practices over a specific period.
+While Measuring Innovation in Education identifies and analyses hundreds of innovations at the classroom and organisational levels, this brief identifies the top five innovations in New Zealand in pedagogic and organisational practices between 2003 and 2011.
+To determine each educational system's top five innovations in pedagogic and organisational practices, data from three international education datasets - Trends in International Mathematics and Science Study (TIMSS), Progress in International Reading Literacy Study (PIRLS), and the Programme on International Student Assessment (PISA) - were analysed to identify the areas in which each education system has demonstrated emerging or changing organisational and pedagogic practices over a specific period.
 For a full description of the data and methods used for analysis in this report, see report Annex A: Data Sources and Methods.